Your 10-second guide to today's China GDP report

-Having rattled financial markets over recent weeks, China’s economy will be back in focus today with the release of Q4 GDP along with industrial production, retail sales and urban fixed asset investment figures for December.
+Having rattled financial markets over the past few months, China’s economy will be back in focus today with the release of Q3 GDP along with industrial production, retail sales and urban fixed asset investment figures for September.

 Here’s the state of play.

-- In the year to September China’s economy grew by 6.9%, topping expectations for an expansion of 6.8%.
+- Reflective of the enormous surge in China’s stock market seen in the first half of 2015, the finance sector recorded the fastest pace of annual growth at 17.4%.
+The largest individual sector – industry – recorded growth of just 6.0%.

+- For the September quarter, economic growth is expected to slow to 6.8% from a year earlier.
+From a survey of 50 economists conducted by Thomson Reuters, forecasts range from 6.4% to 7.2%.

-- Despite the small topside beat, the growth rate was the lowest recorded since the March quarter of 2009 – the height of the global financial crisis.
+- If derived, it will mark the slowest annual expansion recorded since the March quarter 2009 – the height of the financial crisis.

-- The nation’s tertiary sector – the largest in terms of economic output and largely services-orientated – grew at an annual pace of 8.4%, overshadowing slower growth in secondary and primary industries of 6.0% and 3.8% respectively.

-- This, on face value, reflects China’s economic transition towards growth powered by services and consumption rather than past drivers such as manufacturing, investment and trade.

-- According to a survey of 50 economists polled by Thomson Reuters, economic growth is expected to slow to 6.8% over the December quarter.
-Reflective of the vast disparity between opinions on how the economy is currently travelling, forecasts range from 5.3% to 7.1%.

-- Adding to suspicions that the data is flimsy, at least in certain circles, the GDP figure has a curious knack of coming in around market expectations.
-The past five GDP figures have either been in line with forecasts or exceeded them by 0.1%.
+- The release has a curious knack of coming in around market expectations.
+The past four GDP figures have either been in line with forecasts or exceeded them by 0.1%.

-- Alongside the GDP release, the NBS will also release industrial production, retail sales and urban fixed asset investment figures for December.
+- Alongside the GDP release, industrial production, retail sales and urban fixed asset investment figures will also be released.

-- After expanding by 6.2% in the year to November, growth in industrial production is forecast to slow to 6.0%.

-- Retail sales are expected to increase by 11.3%, up from 11.2% in November, leaving the annual rate at a 12-month high if realised.
+- In annual terms, industrial production is expected to grow by 6.0%, down from 6.1% in August, while retail sales are tipped to remain steady at 10.8%.
+Urban fixed asset investment is forecast to grow 10.8%, below the 10.9% level seen previously.

 Business Insider Emails & Alerts